TheArchivists/InstallWindowsOnHetzner/README.md

 - Go to [this site](https://robot.your-server.de/server)
 - Click server and from the list of servers if you have, click on your server
-- Click "rescue" and you will see this
+- Click *rescue* and you will see this

 ![img1](https://i.imgur.com/Riqz6Nc.png)

-- From here click "activate rescue system"
+- From here click *activate rescue system*
 - Now the page will give you ssh logins to rescue system, copy these somewhere safe we will need them later
-- Now go to "reset" section which is just to the left of "rescue" tab
+- Now go to *reset* section which is just to the left of *rescue* tab

 ![img2](https://i.imgur.com/02uYdZY.png)

-- Click "order an automatic hardware reset" - and then click send, this is like hard rebooting your server
+- Click *order an automatic hardware reset* - and then click send, this is like hard rebooting your server
 - Now, when the server reboots it will reboot once into the rescue system mode

 How will you know its up?